 Assessing Your Business-Specific Streaming Needs

-It can be a daunting project to choose a provider, but it shouldn’t be.
-A simple assessment can help you determine what factors are most important for your needs.
+It can feel like a daunting task to choose a video streaming host, but it doesn’t have to be!
+A simple assessment can help you to determine which factors are most important for your needs.

 Each organization will have different streaming needs, because each organization is different.
 So how can you assess your unique needs?
-Let’s look at a few questions you can ask yourself.
+Let’s look through a few simple questions you can ask yourself to get started.
 We recommend writing down your responses to these questions as you go.
-The answers will help guide you in choosing a live streaming platform.
+The answers will help guide you in choosing the right video streaming host for you.

 1. What is your goal?